lukasfkt/ubatuba-events-tracker/README.md

 ### Frontend

-- 🗓 Event Listing
+- 🗓 Event Listing with infinite scrolling method
 - 🔍 Search & Filter Events (by title, location, and category)
-- 📄 Event Detail View
 - ✍️ Create, Edit, and Delete Events
 - ~~🖼 Upload Event Images (S3 integration)~~ - TO DO
 - 📱 Fully Responsive Design